Tactics (game): Gameplay

 Counters include armored units, headquarters units, regular infantry units, and specialized units consisting of mountaineers, paratroopers, and amphibious units.
-There are special rules for roads, hidden movement, aphibious units, mountaineering units and paratroops.
+There are special rules for roads, hidden movement, amphibious units, mountaineering units and paratroops.
 There are also optional rules for nuclear weapons, reinforcements, supply, and weather.

 Reception

-The UK magazine Games & Puzzles admitted that this game was "much criticized", and that "its main shortcoming was the use of a square grid rather than a hex grid."
+In 1976, the UK magazine Games & Puzzles admitted that this game was "much criticized", and that "its main shortcoming was the use of a square grid rather than a hex grid."
 Nonetheless, it was "a useful tool in teaching the rudiments of serious board wargaming. [...] the game allows experimentation with a large number of war game techniques and is in itself an interesting strategic game which is easier to play than most of the games from [Avalon Hill]."

-In The Guide to Simulations/Games for Education and Training, Martin Campion noted that this game was one of the two original commercial wargames, "and many old-timers have a soft spot in their hearts for it."
-He also commented that "It is sometimes recommended as an introductory game and in fact has served that function for many wargamers, but it has a square grid that makes its geography somewhat different from that of the now standard hexagon grid board."
-Campion concluded, "It has little historical interest because its representation of World War II conditions is so oversimplified."
+In 1980, in The Guide to Simulations/Games for Education and Training, Martin Campion noted that this game was one of the two original commercial wargames, "and many old-timers have a soft spot in their hearts for it."
+He added that "It is sometimes recommended as an introductory game and in fact has served that function for many wargamers, but it has a square grid that makes its geography somewhat different from that of the now standard hexagon grid board."
+Campion concluded, "It has little historical [simulation] interest because its representation of World War II conditions is so oversimplified."